Help Getting Started

 The following is an example of predicting three sequences, which are N-terminally modified, C-terminally modified, and both N- and C-terminally modified, respectively.

-Prediction is available by three neural network models: HAPPENN, HAPPENN-RR90, and HAPPENN-hard.
+Prediction is available by two neural network models: ENNAVIA and ENNAVIA-hard.

-The HAPPENN-hard model is trained on a more challenging dataset, whereby the positive examples are the hemolytic sequences of the HAPPENN-RR90 dataset, and the negative examples are the non-hemolytic sequences which are most compositionally similar to the hemolytic sequences, as measured by the Euclidian distance between their percentage amino acid compositions.
+The ENNAVIA-hard model is trained on a more challenging dataset, whereby the positive examples are the antiviral sequences of the ENNAVIA dataset, and the negative examples are the non-antiviral sequences which are most compositionally similar to the antiviral sequences, as measured by the Euclidian distance between their percentage amino acid compositions.

 If you wish to perform a residue scan, check the "Residue Scan" checkbox, and choose the residue you wish to scan with from the "Residue to Scan" drop-down list.
 A residue scan is not available for multiple sequences.
 If multiple sequences are input, only the first sequence will be residue scanned.